Student Class Materials Provided. Reading Recommended.

 Mere Christianity, by C. S. Lewis, book.
 (Classic apologist defends Christianity).

-Prager University supplies over a hundred easy to understand yet pithy free to watch online videos on many topics including religion and philosophy (from a Christian perspective).
+Prager University supplies over a hundred easy to understand yet pithy free to watch online videos on many topics including religion and philosophy (check their religion for non-believers playlist).
 All videos are top quality and presented by top speakers in their field.

 Rhetorical Devices: A Handbook and Activities for Student Writers, by Brendan McGuigan, book.
 (A handbook of 33 common rhetorical devices with examples to spice up your rhetorical writing as well as help prevent their misuse and abuse, examples metaphor, parrallelism, etc. Good for learning basic rhetoric devices.)